sporto/planetproto/exercises/040_property_assignments/problem.md

 Challenge
 ---------

-Make a program that
-- Defines three objects: 'animal', 'cat' and 'dog'
+- Define three objects: 'animal', 'cat' and 'dog'
-- In the definition of animal adds a property 'legs' set to null.
+- In the definition of animal add a property 'legs' set to null.
-- Makes animal the prototype of cat and dog
+- Make animal the prototype of cat and dog
-- Asserts animals.legs, cat.legs and dog.legs (in that order)
+- Assert animals.legs, cat.legs and dog.legs (in that order)
-- Sets cat.legs to 4 by direct assignment
+- Set cat.legs to 4 by direct assignment
-- Asserts again animals.legs, cat.legs and dog.legs (in that order)
+- Assert again animals.legs, cat.legs and dog.legs (in that order)

 Boilerplate
 -----------